crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

 }
 ```

 Here we have a high level module recieving a low level module as a dependency.
-The research class is aware of the Relationships class and impliments its part with using the vector within the Relationships class.
+The research class is aware of the Relationships class and implements its part using the vector within the Relationships class.
 But since Relationships is low-level, it is subject to change.
 Perhaps it stops using a vector or moves that vector to be private.
 Both changes will brake our high level code.

 To fix this, we need to introduce another abstraction.
 In this example I create the RelationshipBrowser class (a pure virtual class) which will act as our abstraction that mediates and removes the dependency of our high level code on our low level implementation details.